 Neil Novello is an award-winning lecturer and local filmmaker.
 He has spoken at the Museum before and has previously shown his video, "The Castle: Stories of the Portsmouth Naval Prison" (available on DVD).
 For more about his work, see www.novellospeaks.com.

 On the road again!
 We are partnering with Portsmouth Naval Shipyard to present a "two Museum" tour.
 We will start at Kittery Historical & Naval Museum, then board the bus to the Navy Yard.
 The bus will do a perimeter tour of the Yard, including a stop at the PNSY Museum.
 This tour often fills up quickly, so reserve your spot today!
 Maximum 28 people.
 Cost $10 prepaid/non-refundable.

 => You must pre-register for this event by September 11.

 To register, please call the Museum (207-439-3080).
 Just leave your name and phone number; we will call you back for complete information.
 For EACH person registered, we will need: Full Name, State of Residence, Date of Birth, Citizenship, and Phone Number.

 To board the bus on September 18, a drivers license or US citizen ID is required.

 The Trustees of the Kittery Historical and Naval Society invite all current members to join in a regular business meeting.
 Learn and talk about the Society: what we do year-round and how we might do it better.
 This session is open to members only.

 Kittery Community Center — Downstairs Meeting Room 2 at 6:30 pm

 We seek to create greater awareness of the history of Kittery, its role in American history, and our cultural and maritime heritage.
-We welcome suggestions for events that are consistent with our mission.
+We welcome suggestions for events and exhibits that are consistent with our mission.
 Thanks for participating in the Museum!